 - Employees’ personal pension accounts: accumulated through employee contributions and divided into 120 installments to be paid out monthly over a ten-year period.

 - Government public account: All employer contributions are directed to the government public account, which is managed by the central government.
 These funds are used to pay employees’ pensions based on their working years and average salary.
 Employee can receive it till death.

-Medical insurance is also paid for on a monthly basis by both the employee and the employer.
+Medical insurance is also paid for on a monthly basis under China social security system by both the employee and the employer.
 The employee’s contribution goes directly to their personal medical account, while 30% of the employer’s contribution goes to the employee’s personal medical account and the remaining 70% goes to the government public account.